More than a Woodlot - Developing Natural Resource Professionals’ capacity to support forest farming in Missouri

 Description:

-We hosted the first two-day workshop from March 31st-April 1st, 2023, on the Lincoln University Research farms.
+We hosted the second two-day workshop from May 16th – May 17th, 2024, on the Lincoln University Research farms.
 The workshop included a variety of educational, experiential, and community-building opportunities focused on forest farming.
-Presentations included information about what is forest farming, the types of plants and other products that can be grown in a forest farm, market opportunities, and sources of federal and state funding to help landowners establish a forest farm.
-The Natural Resource Professionals also participated in a hands-on mushroom log inoculation demonstration and network with experts in the forest farming field.
-Participants received a total of twelve contact hours of information and experience.
+Presentations included information on defining the practice of forest farming, the types of plants and other products that can be grown in a forest farm, market opportunities, and sources of federal and state funding to help landowners establish a forest farm.
+This year, we added a focus on partnerships and indigenous knowledge in forest farming which expanded our conversations around the importance of forests beyond timber production.
+The Natural Resource Professionals also participated in a hands-on mushroom log inoculation demonstration.
+Each day was full of opportunities for participants to network with one another and with experts in the forest farming field.
+Participants received a total of 15 contact hours of information and experience.

-We hosted 22 natural resource professionals from University Extension offices, State Conservation Offices, students (future natural resource professionals), and private technical service providers for the two-day workshop.
-Two local farmers participated in the workshop events by providing video content (Ozark Mountain Ginseng) and leading the mushroom inoculation demonstration (MO Fungus).
-We had a total of seven speakers join us to share their expertise on a variety of topics related to forest farming.
+We hosted 25 natural resource professionals from University Extension offices, State Conservation Offices, students (future natural resource professionals), and private technical service providers for the two-day workshop.
+One local farmer participated in the workshop events by providing video content (Ozark Mountain Ginseng).
+We had a total of 11 speakers join us to share their expertise on a variety of topics related to forest farming.
+The presenters this year included some of the nation’s leading experts in forest farming, including Dr. Jeanine Davis from North Carolina State University and Dr. John Munsell from Virginia Tech.
+All sessions were professionally livestreamed to accommodate a virtual audience and recorded to share after the event on YouTube.
+Videos can be found by searching " LU Forest Farming Workshop 2024."

 Outcomes and impacts:

-As a direct result of the workshops (described in the Educational & Outreach Initiatives section), important cross-disciplinary connections were formed between the workshop participants, presenters, and hosts.
+As a direct result of the workshops (described in the Educational & Outreach Initiatives section), important cross-disciplinary connections were formed between the participants, presenters, and hosts.
 This initial connection has started a local listserv of people who are interested in forest farming and wish to stay active in the regional development of this practice.
 All workshop participants expressed the value of attending the workshop to improve their ability to work with landowners interested in forest farming.
-This initial education and outreach efforts will be expanded over the remaining two years of the project, and we hope to strengthen local and regional connections into a more organized collaboration of people interested in forest farming.
+These initial education and outreach efforts will be continued over the remaining year of the project, and we hope to strengthen local and regional connections into a more organized collaboration of people interested in forest farming through the newly formed Midwest Forest Farming Coalition that was established by a separate grant award.

 At least 40 total natural resource participants will